mertturunc/Bane/README.md

 -----

 - [x] REVISE THE CODE FOR THE REWIRITTEN API
+- [ ] RE-REVISE THE CODE FOR DISCORD.JS 11.1.0
 - [x] Variables for commands for example: "g","google", "search" and "lmgtfy"
 - [ ] Emote system
 - [ ] Sending image with text (the API *has* this thing, will be on bot shortly)